-There are a few ways to do this, but a very common way to do such is to add /usr/bin/false into /etc/shells.
-Then when you set a users shell to /usr/bin/false, they will not be able log in interactively, but will be able to use ftp capabilities. adduser(8) will give them a home dir by default of /home/<user>.
-If this is what you desire it doesn't need to be changed, however you can set this to whatever directory you wish.
-You can force this user to only be able to see files in their home directory by adding their username to /etc/ftpchroot.
-Using the -A option to ftpd(8), you can allow only ftpchroot logins!
+There are a few ways to do this, but a very common way to do such is to add "/usr/bin/false" into "/etc/shells".
+Then when you set a users shell to "/usr/bin/false", they will not be able log in interactively, but will be able to use ftp capabilities.
+You may also want to restrict access by Confining users to their home directory in ftpd.